besener/starter-academic/content/home/awards.md

   certificate_url = ""
   date_start = "2019-09-30"
   date_end = "2020-07-31"
-  description = """George and Ilse Hanfmann Fellowships provide fellowships for young Turkish scholars and advanced graduate students in archaeology and related fields who are affiliated with Turkish institutions and who wish to study abroad in North America or elsewhere."""
+  description = """**George and Ilse Hanfmann Fellowships** provide fellowships for young Turkish scholars and advanced graduate students in archaeology and related fields who are affiliated with Turkish institutions and who wish to study abroad in North America or elsewhere."""

 [[item]]
   organization = "Research Assistantship"